tryVital/vital-node/README.md

 ## Documentation

-The official [Vital Link docs](https://docs.tryvital.io) provide a full reference on using this library.
+Please refer to the official [Vital docs](https://docs.tryvital.io) provide a full reference on using this library.